The Importance of Disease Prevention and Health Wellness

 Don’t smokeSmoking is one of the leading causes of preventable death.

-See your doctor for regular checkupsThis will help you identify and address any health problems early on.
+See your doctor for regular checkupsThis helps spot and fix problems early.

 My Feelings.

-I also feel a sense of responsibility to my kids.
-I want to be a good role model for them, and I want them to learn the importance of healthy living at a young age.
-I know that I can’t protect them from everything, but I can do my best to give them the tools they need to be healthy and happy throughout their lives.
+I also feel a strong sense of responsibility toward my children.
+I want to be a positive role model and help them understand the value of good habits from an early age.
+While I know I can’t shield them from everything, I strive to equip them with the tools and knowledge to lead fulfilling and joyful lives.

 Call to action